exmorse/Routex/README.md

 ## Devices
 #### Arduino & ESP8266
-`ArduinoRoutex.zip` and `ESPRoutex.zip` contain the library to program Arduino and ESP8266 as Routex devices.
+`ArduinoRoutex.zip`, `ArduinoLoraRoutex.zip` and `ESPRoutex.zip` contain the library to program Arduino and ESP8266
+as Routex devices.

 #### Bluetooth Android Client